-- Understand and prevent foodborne illnesses; Learn how to thaw foods; Learn proper knife techniques; Learn how to read Nutrition Fact labels; Learn how to make soups, rice, pasta, and other foods. - Class 1 Loaf Quick Bread any recipe, at least 1⁄4 of a standard loaf displayed on a paper plate.
+- Understand and prevent foodborne illnesses; Learn how to thaw foods; Learn proper knife techniques; Learn how to read Nutrition Fact labels; Learn how to make soups, rice, pasta, and other foods. - Educational resources found at: https://4hcurriculum.unl.edu/index.php/main/program_project/195. - Class 1 Loaf Quick Bread any recipe, at least 3⁄4 of a standard loaf displayed on a paper plate.
 Quick bread is any bread that does not require kneading or rising time and does NOT include yeast.
-A standard quick bread loaf measures approximately 8 1⁄2" x 4 1⁄2"

-or 9" x 5".
+A standard quick bread loaf measures approximately 8 1⁄2" x 4 1⁄2" or 9" x 5".
 If mini-loaf pans are used for exhibit, two loaves must be presented for judging.

-- Class 2 Creative Mixes any recipe, at least 3/4 of baked product or 4 muffins or cookies on a paper plate or in a disposable pan.
+[Scoresheet SF123] - Class 2 Creative Mixes any recipe, at least 3/4 of baked product or 4 muffins or cookies on a paper plate or in a disposable pan.
 Baked item made from a mix (commercial or homemade mixes acceptable).
 Food product must have been modified to make a new or different baked item.
 Examples include poppy seed quick bread from a cake mix, cake mix cookies, sweet rolls made from readymade bread dough, monkey breads from biscuit dough, streusel coffee cake from a cake mix, etc. Write what you learned about making this product using a mix instead of a homemade recipe or recipe "from scratch".
 Does it make it better or easier to use a convenience product or mix?
-Why or why not? - Class 3 Biscuits Or Scones four biscuits or scones on a small paper plate.
+Why or why not?
+[Scoresheet SF142] - Class 3 Biscuits Or Scones four biscuits or scones on a small paper plate.
 This may be any type of biscuit or scone, rolled, or dropped.
-Any recipe may be used, but it must be a non-yeast product baked from scratch. - Class 4 Healthy Baked Product any recipe, at least 3/4 of baked product or 4 muffins/cookies on a paper plate or in a disposable pan.
-Recipe must contain a fruit or vegetable as part of the ingredients (Ex. banana bars, cantaloupe quick bread, zucchini muffins, etc.). - Class 5 Coffee Cake any recipe or shape, non-yeast product - at least 3/4 of baked product.
+Any recipe may be used, but it must be a nonyeast product baked from scratch.
+[Scoresheet SF136] - Class 4 Healthy Baked Product any recipe, at least 3/4 of baked product or 4 muffins/cookies on a paper plate or in a disposable pan.
+Recipe must contain a fruit or vegetable as part of the ingredients (Ex. banana bars, cantaloupe quick bread, zucchini muffins, etc.).
+[Scoresheet SF124] - Class 5 Coffee Cake any recipe or shape, non-yeast product at least 3/4 of baked product.
 May be baked in a disposable pan.)
-Include menu for a complete meal where this recipe is served. following meal planning guidelines suggested in Cooking 201. - Baking With Whole Grains any recipe, at least 3/4 of baked Class 6 product or 4 muffins/cookies on a paper plate.
+Include menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201.
+[Scoresheet SF129] - Class 6 Baking With Whole Grains any recipe, at least 3⁄4 of baked product or 4 muffins/cookies on a paper plate.
 May be baked in a disposable pan.
 Recipe must contain whole grains as part of the ingredients.
-(Ex. whole wheat applesauce bread, peanut butter oatmeal cookies, etc.) - Non-Traditional Baked Product exhibit must include a food Class 7 product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least 3⁄4 baked product, or 4 muffins or cookies on a paper plate or in a disposable pan.
+(Ex. whole wheat applesauce bread, peanut butter oatmeal cookies, etc.) - [Scoresheet SF134] Class 7 Non-Traditional Baked Product exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least 3⁄4 baked product, or 4 muffins or cookies on a paper plate or in a disposable pan.
 Entry must include supporting information that discusses alternative preparation method and how it compares with traditional method.
+[Scoresheet SF133]